Sahle Selassie: Achievements as ruler of Shewa

+After a few years, Sahle Selassie felt his position secure enough that he proclaimed himself Negus, or king, of Shewa, Ifat, the Oromo and the Gurage peoples, without the authority of the Emperor of Ethiopia in Gondar, but with his apparent acquiescence.
+However, in 1829 Shewa suffered a famine, then for two years, starting in 1830, was stricken by a cholera epidemic, where two thirds of the sick at Sahle Selassie's palace died.
+Then one of Sahle Selassie's generals, Medoko, rebelled and convinced a number of the elite Shewan matchlockmen to desert with him to join the Oromos.
+Together these adversaries threatened the existence of Shewa and burned Angolalla.
+About the time Sahle Selassie put down this rebellion in 1834 or 1835, a drought afflicted Shewa for two years, killing most of the domestic animals and bringing famine to his people.
+Pankhurst also documents records of a second cholera epidemic in 1834, which spread south from Welo causing a great mortality.
+Sahle Selassie responded to the famine by opening the royal storehouses to the needy, endearing himself to his people.
+The famine came to an end in time for Medoko to rise again in rebellion, and although the general was quickly crushed, Sahle Selassie was then confronted by a crisis in the local church.

 Further examples of Sahle Selassie's skill in administration is his reform of the laws of his domain.
 Courts during the reign of his predecessors Asfa Wossen and Wossen Seged followed both the Fetha Negest, the traditional Ethiopian legal code, as well as customary practices, which Abir states "was extremely cruel.
 Death sentences, severance of limbs and branding with hot iron were very common."
-The Negus limited executions to extreme cases of treason, sacrilege and murder, and even then required approval from the Negus.
+The Negus limited executions to extreme cases of treason, sacrilege and murder, and even then, required approval from the Negus.
 Whenever possible, Sahle Selassie reduced a death sentence to life imprisonment or forfeiture of property; in the case of a murder conviction, where the traditional Ethiopian penalty was to hand the murderer over to the relatives of the victim, who would then exact their own punishment, the Negus worked to convince the relatives to accept blood money instead of killing the convicted man.